frank-borkin/copperfield/README.md

 $ npm start
 ```

-And point your browser to `http://localhost:3000`.
-Optionally, specify
+Optionally, specify a port by supplying the `PORT` env variable.

-a port by supplying the `PORT` env variable.
+Clients should go to http://server:3000/room.html?instance=4